LytvyniukAnton/wordpress-deploy/README.md

 > [!CAUTION]
 > The `ALLOWED_IPS` secret should be configured with a specific IP address or CIDR block to limit SSH and web access for security.
 Using `0.0.0.0/0` is not recommended for production environments.

+4. **Configure Branch Protection Rules**:
+   - Go to **Settings → Branches** and create a new rule for the `main` branch.
+   - Select **"Require a pull request before merging"** and **"Require status checks to pass before merging"**.
+   - Add the following required status checks: `Terraform Plan Check`, `Terraform Validate`, and `Ansible Lint`.
+   - Optionally, you can also enable **"Allow auto-merge"** in your repository's **Pull requests** settings.

-4. Create a new `dev` branch and make all your changes there.
+5. Create a new `dev` branch and make all your changes there.
-5. Push changes to `dev`.
+6. Push changes to `dev`.
-6. Create a Pull Request from `dev` to `main`.
+7. Create a Pull Request from `dev` to `main`.
 A new workflow run will appear under the **Actions** tab.
 Ensure all checks pass.
-7. Merge the Pull Request.
+8. Merge the Pull Request.
 The `deploy.yml` workflow will automatically run.
-8. After successful deployment, grab the public IP from the Terraform outputs and open it in your browser — you should see the WordPress setup page.
+9. After successful deployment, grab the public IP from the Terraform outputs and open it in your browser — you should see the WordPress setup page.

 > [!TIP]
 > You can find the public IP in the logs of the `terraform` job in your `deploy.yml` workflow.